 She answered: “It impacts our safety.
 It impacts how we find significant others.
 It impacts our young people, and what they think they have access to.
 It keeps people on the bottom of economic realms when they are the last hired, because maybe their name sounds a certain way, and all these assumptions are loaded into that.
 They could be the best and the brightest of the field, with the most promise that person can be the answer to your business problem, they could make you money, and expand your image, and help you in so many important and necessary ways, but they can’t even get the interview because their name sounds too “ethnic”.
 How sad!
 Media and how women are portrayed in the media, define to a great degree, not just perception, it defines imagined presence, it defines opportunity for where we live, where we work, where we are welcome as black women.”

 Patricia Hill Collins warns us about the dangers of misrepresentations of groups of oppressed people, especially in the black culture.
 “Mass media’s tendency to blur the lines between fact and fiction has important consequences for perceptions of Black culture and Black people.
-Images matter, and just as those of Black femininity changed in tandem with societal changes, those of Black masculinity are undergoing a similar process.”
-(Collins, 151) Narrowly defined images of black women leaves little to no room for the authentic, attested realities that make up and form black womanhood.
+Images matter, and just as those of Black femininity changed in tandem with societal changes, those of Black masculinity are undergoing a similar process” (Collins, 151).
+Narrowly defined images of black women leaves little to no room for the authentic, attested realities that make up and form black womanhood.
 Dr. Walker goes on to say,

 “That’s why so many people don’t understand, because these women were not shown on mass media.
 Instead it’s the same story in reality T.V, with black women as strippers, and women of color fighting each other on television.
 So, people don’t know that all those women in the white house in this photo I have were educated, qualified, and experienced women.
 They have the requisite, backgrounds, intellect, experience and knowledge, and that’s why they got hired.
 They weren’t hired because of their race, they were hired because they were qualified, and they also happen to be that.”

 As I analyze Dr. Walker’s thoughts, the words “portray the same story” to me, mirrored the thoughts of scholar Keating in Beyond Intersectionality.
 Keating emphasizes on the dangers of status quo stories like these.
 She defines status quo stories as “world-views that normalize and naturalize the existing social system, values, and standards so entirely that they prevent us from imagining the possibility of change.
-And that continuing these status quo stories leaves groups of oppressed women ‘trapped’ under these labels, making us unable to fully engage with one another, or with the larger world” (Keating, 41) Negative portrayals of black women only further the notion that black women act exactly as how they are perceived to be on television which is usually erratic, emotional, and vengeful.
+And that continuing these status quo stories leaves groups of oppressed women ‘trapped’ under these labels, making us unable to fully engage with one another, or with the larger world” (Keating, 41).
+Negative portrayals of black women only further the notion that black women act exactly as how they are perceived to be on television which is usually erratic, emotional, and vengeful.
 However, this couldn’t be further from the truth.
 Even if the portrayals in media are fictional characters, they affect others’ opinions of black women because those opinions are reflected onto our real-life imagery and become a part of our core beliefs.
 When we see something so much, we start to believe that it is the reality.
 Sequentially, this causes a lack of access for many black women to ascertain the opportunities that they deserve because these single-story stereotypes reinforced in the media are labeled and placed upon them.
 They may be the smartest or most qualified for that amazing position that they applied for, but they can’t quite reach it because these underlying perceptions are stuck in the minds of many, and they just can’t see how phenomenal many black women are.
-We must take steps to consciously remove these stereotypical, hegemonic world-views of black women, and push towards creating and accurately representing black women without idealizing status quo stories and start dismantling the hegemonic representations of these oppressed groups.
+We must take steps to consciously remove these stereotypical, hegemonic world-views of black women, and push towards creating and accurately representing black women without idealizing status quo stories while dismantling the hegemonic representations of these oppressed groups.

 PERSONAL EXPERIENCES WITH INTERNAL DISCRIMINATION

-Speaking about how black women were portrayed in the media, lead to discussing her own personal experiences within her intersectionality, and some struggles within being a black woman.
-Being black has played a factor in not only her relationships and reputation in her esteemed career, but also within the black community itself.
+Speaking about how black women were portrayed in the media, lead to discussing her own personal experiences within her intersectionality, and some struggles as a black woman.
+Being black has played a role in not only her relationships and reputation in her esteemed career, but also within the black community itself.
 Colorism has played a huge role in dividing the black community.
-Though the media does play a role to some extent in perpetuating and reinforcing the hegemonic system of colorism, behavior of people in our own black community contribute to this system as well.
-Hooks defines colorism as a concern with actual skin tone, as opposed to racial or ethnic identity.
-The hegemonic internalized system of colorism is where lighter-skinned African Americans are given preference because of their physical features (Hooks, 99), and has been an unspoken truth within indigenous and African American culture dated back since slave times.
+Though the media does play a role to some extent in perpetuating and reinforcing the hegemonic system of colorism, behavior of people in our own black community contribute to this system as well. hooks defines colorism as a concern with actual skin tone, as opposed to racial or ethnic identity.
+The hegemonic internalized system of colorism is where lighter-skinned African Americans are given preference because of their physical features (hooks, 99), and has been an unspoken truth within Indigenous and African American culture dated back since slave times.
 Lighter skinned slaves were often in the house, and darker skin slaves worked the field.
 In the black community, dark-skinned women are more susceptible to experiencing the negative impacts of colorism on their self-esteem.

 When I asked Dr. Walker about having a sense of internal racial discrimination in the black community or colorism, and what her opinion/experience was in this?